accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 **Q: What is your technical expertise in software?**
 A: My technical skills include Artificial Intelligence (AI), Machine Learning (ML), Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), process automation, full-stack web development (Python, JavaScript), and cloud services.
 I build tools ranging from AI chatbots to data analysis platforms and Chrome extensions.

+**Q: What is your technology stack? / What technologies do you use?**
+A: Our technology stack is broad and modern, allowing us to choose the best tools for the job.
+We have deep expertise in:
+*   **Backend Development:** Python (with Django), Node.js (with Express)
+*   **Frontend Development:** Vanilla JavaScript, HTML, CSS, R (with Shiny for data apps)
+*   **AI & Machine Learning:** Google Gemini, Langchain, Ollama for local models, Qdrant and pgvector for vector databases.
+*   **Automation & DevOps:** n8n for workflow automation, Docker for containerization, and Nginx for web serving.
+*   **Databases:** PostgreSQL, Supabase, Firestore.
+*   **Game Development:** Unity Engine, Pygame.
+*   **Architectural Software Integration:** We also develop custom tools and scripts for Archicad using its Python API.

 **Q: Where are you based?**
 A: I am based in Budapest, Hungary, and I am available for projects worldwide, offering both on-site and remote collaboration.